hashgraph/stablecoin-studio/sdk/README.md

  );
 ```

-## Connect sdk
+## Connect SDK
 The next step would be to connect to the network.
-Currently 3 types of connections are offered: Client, Metamask and Haspack.
+Currently 3 types of connections are offered: Client (an Hedera account configured in an application configuration file), Metamask and HashPack.
 These 3 connection types are in the SupportedWallets enum.

 ```Typescript
 export enum SupportedWallets {